FREQUENTLY ASKED QUESTIONS: FOR FUTURE LITTLES

 After sharing that information, both you and the Big are able to approve or reject the potential match.
 If both you and the Big approve of the potential match, the match becomes "official."
 Our staff will set up a "match meeting" where you and your child will get to meet with the Big.
 (A BBBS of Dane County staff member will be there to help facilitate the meeting.)
 A Match Support Specialist will provide ongoing support to you and your child.

-After you've submitted an application and spoken with a Match Support Specialist, we will schedule an interview with both you and your child, in your home or online, where you'll meet with a member of our team.
-The purpose of the interview is to get to know you, your child, and your family better, and to collect information about your child that will help us to determine the right Big to match them with.
-You and your child will be asked personal questions during the interview, which are designed to obtain the information we need to make the best possible Match, and to ensure that your child's involvement in our program is as beneficial as possible.
+Once submitted, we will review your application and determine if this program is the right fit for your child.
+You will then be asked to watch an online safety training video and complete a required quiz.
+After completed you will hear from our Child Enrollment Specialist to schedule an interview with both you and your child, in your home.
+The purpose of the interview is to get to know you, your child, and your family better.
+You and your child will be asked personal questions during the interview, which is designed to obtain the information we need to make the best possible Match to ensure that your child's involvement in our program is as beneficial as possible.

 Bigs come from communities all across Dane County.
 They get involved with Big Brothers Big Sisters because they believe in the power of mentoring and/or they are interested in gaining experience as a mentor.